MarleDK/efb/README.md

 - [Bug] When a directory is expanded, the search text is not used to filter
   - Maybe any event should just trigger updateSearch
+- A search mode searching through "closed" directories as well, maybe using capital s
+- A "bookmarking" to always show files at the top
 - Implement Colors
 - More keybindings
   - PgUp and PgDn for moving further